cindytsai/multigrid_poisson_solver/README.md

 * **NOTES:**
   * Do this part if really needed.
-  * Save this to the laste to finish.
+  * Save this to the last to finish.

 ### Smoothing
 * void doSmoothing_GPU: Change made inside `double *U`, and save the error from the latest smoothing in `double *error`.